-(Proposal No. 2)
+(PROPOSAL NO. 2)

-The Board, upon recommendation of the Audit Committee of the Board, has selected KPMG Peat Marwick LLP, independent certified public accountants, to audit the consolidated financial statements of the Company for the fiscal year ending December 29, 1996.
+The Board, upon recommendation of the Audit Committee of the Board, has selected KPMG Peat Marwick LLP, independent certified public accountants, to audit the consolidated financial statements of the Company for the fiscal year ending December 28, 1997.
 KPMG Peat Marwick LLP has acted as independent certified public accountants for the Company since 1964 and has advised that neither it nor any of its members has any direct financial interest or any material indirect financial interest in the Company or any of its subsidiaries, nor any connection with the Company or any of its subsidiaries during the past three years other than as an independent certified public accountant and in furnishing certain related services.
 A representative of KPMG Peat Marwick LLP is expected to be present at the Annual Meeting, will have the opportunity to make a statement, if so desired, and will be available to respond to appropriate questions.

-The affirmative vote of a majority of the shares of Common Stock present or represented by proxy at the Annual Meeting is required for approval of Proposal No. 2.
-Accordingly, both an abstention and a broker non-vote will in effect constitute a vote against Proposal No.2.
+The vote of a majority of the shares of Common Stock present or represented by proxy at the Annual Meeting is required for approval of Proposal No. 2.
+Accordingly, both an abstention and a broker non-vote will in effect constitute a vote against Proposal No. 2.
+THE BOARD RECOMMENDS THAT THE SHAREHOLDER VOTE FOR RATIFICATION OF SUCH SELECTION (PROPOSAL NO. 2).